rar0n/sd-webui-Lora-queue-helper/README.md

 ## Install
 To install from webui, go to Extensions -> Install from URL, paste https://github.com/rar0n/sd-webui-Lora-queue-helper into the URL field, and press Install.
+Then go to Extensions -> Installed tab, Press "Apply and restart UI".

 ## How to use
 1. Locate the **Script** menu in the bottom left corner.